-First-grader starts foundation to help feed the homeless downtown
+First-grader starts foundation to help feed the homeless in downtown St. Louis

-KIRKWOOD, MO – Paris Williams is only 6 years old and already on a mission to save the world starting with the homeless right here in St. Louis through her very own nonprofit organization called Paris Cares Foundation.
+KIRKWOOD, MO – Paris Williams is only 6-years-old and already on a mission to save the world.
+She is starting with the homeless in St. Louis through her very own nonprofit organization called Paris Cares Foundation.

 Her inspiration for such acts of kindness?
 The children’s book “One Boy’s Magic” by Cari Chadwick Deal.